About Us

 Our Team

-• Dr. Melina Uncapher, Chief Executive Officer
+Dr. Melina Uncapher, Founder and Chief Executive Officer

 Dr. Melina Uncapher is the founder and CEO of SETA-ED, and a former university professor of educational neuroscience, most recently with labs at Stanford and UC San Francisco.
 She was a co-founder and Chief of R&D of AERDF, one of the premier education R&D nonprofits in the US.
 Uncapher has over two decades of experience in scientific research, technology development and engineering, data science, and data privacy and security.
 She brings together educators, researchers, and developers to co-create transformative solutions to problems of practice using rigorous science-of-learning insights and the wisdom of educators.
 Her academic publications have been cited over 4000 times, and are highlighted in outlets including the New York Times, PBS, and Frontline; her science outreach work includes a Script Supervisor role on PBS's ‘The Brain’, and an award-winning short film about the brain.
 She founded a multi-university network funded by the National Science Foundation to study how executive function skills develop in real-world classrooms and co-founded a science-for-good nonprofit that equips educators and students with practical tools based on learning science.
 She was also funded by the National Institutes for Health to study how technology use is associated with developmental changes in student cognition.
 She earned her PhD in Neurobiology from the University of California, Irvine and completed postdoctoral fellowships at Stanford University.

-• Dr. Imani Goffney, Chief Academic Officer
+Dr. Imani Goffney, Chief Academic Officer

 Dr. Imani Masters Goffney is the Chief Academic Officer of SETA-ED and an Assistant Professor of Mathematics Education at the University of Maryland- College Park.
 She earned her MA in Curriculum Development and PhD in Mathematics Education and Teaching and Teacher Education both from the University of Michigan.
 Her research focuses on mathematics instruction and on interventions designed to improve its quality and effectiveness, especially for students not traditionally served well by our educational system.
 In particular, she studies the ways in which teachers use mathematical knowledge for teaching in equitable ways.
 Her research contributes to a growing body of work that strives to better understand the role of content knowledge for improving student achievement and expands an understanding of how issues of race, culture, and social class intersect with students’ opportunities for learning mathematics.
 She currently leads research projects with funding from NSF and private foundations.
 She recently co-edited a book published by NCTM entitled, Re-humanizing Mathematics for Black, Indigenous, and Latinx Students (2018).
 She is an active member in AERA, NCTM, and AMTE serving in leadership roles for each of these organizations.

-• Ivy Sandberg, Chief Operating Officer
+Ivy Sandberg, Chief Operating Officer

 Ivy Sandberg is SETA-ED’s Chief Operating Officer.
 Ivy is a data scientist by training, with dual degrees in Statistics and Economics.
 As a data scientist and technical project manager for Data Machines Corp. she has developed ML tools and performed testing and evaluation of ML/AI developments for R&D programs at the Defense Advanced Research Projects Agency (DARPA).
 Through her support of R&D programs in both the DoD and the education space, she has experienced first-hand the need for data governance, ethical frameworks, and strategies for implementing privacy and security by design, that are specific for R&D initiatives.
 While still an active contributor to data science projects, Ivy has pivoted her focus towards building ethical R&D infrastructures supportive of data science work, particularly for research domain areas that are often working with sensitive data (e.g., education, medical or defense programs).
 Ivy’s technical and engineering skillset maps the legal, privacy and ethical frameworks into technical and automated solutions to advance R&D for education.

-• Dr. Kidus Mezgebu, Chief of Business Strategy
+Dr. Kidus Mezgebu, Chief of Business Strategy

 Kidus Mezgebu is an accomplished education leader with a robust background in behavioral science and education policy.
 With over a decade of experience, Kidus has significantly impacted K-12 and higher education.
 At the Advanced Education Research Development Fund, he developed and implemented strategies to enhance educator engagement.
 His tenure at EveryDay Labs saw him reduce chronic absenteeism by coordinating research and managing district partnerships, directly contributing to a reduction of over 150,000 absentee days.
 Kidus's commitment to educational equity is further evidenced by his work with the U.S. Department of Education, National Center for Teacher Residencies, and COSEBOC, where he developed policies and provided strategic recommendations.
 He has also served as a lecturer and teaching fellow at Harvard, supporting courses on race equity, leadership, and behavioral economics.
 Kidus holds a Doctor of Education Leadership (Ed.L.D.) and a Master’s in Education Policy and Management from the Harvard Graduate School of Education, where he was honored with the Tina Hansar Education Equity Award.
 Kidus completed his Bachelor of Arts in Psychology at Denison University as a Posse Foundation Scholar.
 His research experience includes conducting a randomized controlled trial at the Harvard Kennedy School and exploring stereotype threat during his undergraduate studies.
 Driven by a passion for behavioral science and its application in education, Kidus continues to seek innovative solutions to systemic challenges.
 His dedication is fueled by the sacrifices of his parents and the transformative educational opportunities he received, inspiring him to create equitable access for future generations.

-• Dr. T.A.
+Dr. T.A.
 Osoba, Director of Innovation

 Dr. Osoba began her career abroad, managing pioneering healthcare research projects and establishing research governance and ethics protocols.
 Dr. Osoba later transitioned to the United States, working in both the higher education sector and as a special education specialist.
 As a certified educator and therapist, Dr. Osoba is passionate about supporting innovators in addressing challenges faced by educators, students, and the education sector.
 Her focus is on removing barriers to successful educational outcomes by strategically scaling innovative solutions.
 Outside of her professional work, Dr. Osoba organizes trail races and leads hikes, promoting an active outdoor lifestyle and connection with nature.
 Her academic credentials include a doctoral degree in Applied Epidemiology and graduate degrees in Public Health and Business Administration.

-• Isaac Johnson, Director of Finance
+Isaac Johnson, Director of Finance

 Isaac Johnson is the Director of Finance of SETA-Ed.
 His responsibilities include all aspects of financial management of the organization.
 Isaac brings to the role over a decade of public accounting and financial management experience working with a variety of closely held businesses.
 He is a partner at the accounting firm, Neff Sammons and Johnson.